 Excellence in All: We believe that excellence is not a matter of ability, knowledge, or practice.
 It cannot be taught, imposed, or wished into existence.
 Excellence is a matter of the position we take that allows for performance that surpasses what was previously possible.
 In all things, we are committed to continuous improvement, best practices, creativity, and innovation that challenges old limits and maps new territory.

-All of Katy ISD peace officers are licensed and certified by the Texas Commission on Law Enforcement Officers Standards and Education.
+All of Katy ISD peace officers are licensed and certified by the Texas Commission on Law Enforcement.
 There are four peace officer certifications, including Basic, Intermediate, Advanced, and Master.
 More than half of our personnel are Master Peace Officers.